This critique was originally published on a prior version of my blog on September 4, 2016. I have made minor stylistic revisions only.

 The only missing corollary to the Jesus story was for her to rise again after three days' time, and even though a number of months pass before the narrative's conclusion, the ambiguous "Eggo-forest scene" suggests that even resurrection of a sort may have been a possible outcome for Eleven, one which would only cement the metaphor.

 Jesus metaphors are not only inappropriate because they are trite.
-They are problematic when set alongside contexts that encourage the separation of morality into rigid, mutually exclusive buckets.
+They are problematic when set alongside contexts that encourage the separation of morality into rigid binaries.
 When holiness is viewed as an unachievable property of some other being, rather than a goal to strive for in one's own flawed but improvable interactions with others, then that conception becomes ethically dangerous.
 The structure of such a narrative encourages the members of its audience to give up on their own morality, to consider moral improvement to be "someone else's problem," when in fact the problem lies within each and every one of us.

 However, the narrative's gimmicky cliffhangers and incredibly simplistic worldview combine to form a story that feels as though it drew me in only to offer me nothing for my effort.
 This is what makes the question of whether I liked this show so difficult.
 It is much like asking me if I liked the last time I ate cotton candy.
 I enjoyed it very much.
 My analysis of the confection's nutritional value and its effects on my health are another matter entirely.
 Stranger Things falls into much the same category.